owncloud/ocis/services/proxy/_index.md

 * ownCloud Infinite Scale must be configured to use an external OpenID Connect IDP
 * The `graph` service must be configured to allow updating users and groups (`GRAPH_LDAP_SERVER_WRITE_ENABLED`).
-* The IDP must return a unique value in the user's claims (as part of the userinfo response and/or the access tokens) that can be used to identify the user.
-This claim needs to be stable and cannot be changed for the whole lifetime of the user.
-That means, if a claim like `email` or `preferred_username` is used, you must ensure that the user's email address or username never changes.
+* One of the claim values returned by the IDP as part of the userinfo response or the access token must be unique and stable for the user.
+I.e. the value must not change for the whole lifetime of the user.
+This claim is configured via the `PROXY_USER_OIDC_CLAIM` environment variable (see below).
+A natural choice would e.g. be the `sub` claim which is guaranteed to be unique and stable per IDP.
+If a claim like `email` or `preferred_username` is used, you have to ensure that the user's email address or username never changes.

 ### Configuration